-"I can see that [these ideas] are easily confused right now," says Blair.
+"I can see that [these ideas] are easily confused right now," says Blair over the phone from southwest England.
 "So much social media content appears to suggest that if you are really putting yourself first, you will be wonderfully happy and successful, but that’s not how it works."

 In Blair’s view, we should focus more on self-acceptance than self-love.

 "Remember the Greek myth of Narcissus," she laughs.
 "He was so infatuated with his own reflection in a pool of water that he got too close to it and drowned."

 The philosophy of self-love is, ultimately, that anything that feels good and right to you is worth doing over and over again.
 Anything that feels bad, depletes your energy, is a bit difficult or involves having empathy for the needs of others can simply be shut out and turned away from.

 It’s easy to understand the appeal of this sort of thinking.
 Being your own "soulmate" (if you believe in such a thing) is safer than trusting other people, in all their flawed glory, with your feelings.
 One of the hardest lessons we will all learn in life is that everyone – no matter how wonderful and well-meaning they are – will let us down at some point.
 If you can rely on yourself and yourself alone, perhaps it softens the blow.

 But can loving yourself really mean you avoid hardship?
 Can it really make you happy?